Form 540A Discontinued for Tax Years 2013 and After

 - Form 540 - If you itemize your deductions or have differences between state and federal income.

-Refer to this chart for details: Which form should I file for 2013?
+Refer to this chart for details: Which form should I file?

 How do I get California tax forms?

 - Online: Forms and publications | Get help with downloading, printing, and saving

 - Phone: Call 800.338.0505 for assistance 24 hours a day, 7 days a week.
 When prompted, select personal income tax, then forms and publications, and enter code:

 - 900 for 540 CA resident booklet.

 - In person: Pick up tax forms at certain post offices, libraries, and government offices.
 Search for a location near you.